yanaginx/emusic-player-electron/README.md

 - Emotion recognition.
 The emotion recognition server - [emusic-player-electron-server](https://github.com/yanaginx/emusic-player-electron-server) must be started before the app for this function to work.
 - Save current profile (for saving the added songs and created playlists).
 - Choose playlist for specific emotion recognized (the specified playlist is chosen by user's preference, by using setting screen).
+- Shuffle/Repeat mode for player.
+- Choose playlist's track start playing the playlist with the chosen track's position.

 TODO:

-- Implement: Shuffle/Repeat mode for player.
 - Implement: Proper UI.

+Current issue:

+- Starting same song from different playlist not making the track reload.